JonasAlfredsson/ansible-role-snapraid/README.md

 of the `group_vars/`.

-An important thing to remember is that Ansible will overwrite, and not merge, these kind hashes/dictionaries if there are two with the same name.
+An important thing to remember is that Ansible will overwrite, and not merge, these kinds of hashes/dictionaries if there are two with the same name.
 You can therefore not have a part of this be defined in the `group_vars/` and then other parts in the `host_vars/`.
 If you do not like this behavior you may look into setting [`hash_behaviour = merge`][2], but be aware that this is not a very